Syrian Emergency Task Force

 The organization's primary focus is those still inside Syria suffering from the colossal humanitarian crisis.
 In 2016, SETF opened a school for orphans, the Wisdom House, in the Northern Idlib Province of Syria and in August 2017 expanded the school to include a Women's Center and High School for girls called "Tomorrow's Dawn".
 SETF seeks to promote the development of the Syrian civil society based on respect from human dignity and freedom.

 In the United States, the focus of the Syrian Emergency Task Force is advocacy on behalf of the Syrian opposition to the American government and bringing awareness to the American people.
-Their aim is to protect the innocent civilians caught in the war and put pressure on the Syrian government whether that be through advocating for U.S. military support in the Syrian Civil War, congressional office visits, media awareness campaigns, and organizing briefings for key U.S. foreign policy decision-makers.
+Their aim is to protect the innocent civilians caught in the war and put pressure on the Syrian government whether that be through advocating for U.S. military support in the Syrian revolution of 2011, congressional office visits, media awareness campaigns, and organizing briefings for key U.S. foreign policy decision-makers.
 The Syrian Emergency Task Force was instrumental in the drafting and passage of the Caesar Syria Civilian Protection Act.

-Staff

-Executive Director: Mouaz Moustafa.
-Moustafa is a former field organizer for the U.S. Democratic National Committee and previously served as executive-director of the Libyan Council of North America.